kubevirt/project-infra/docs/how-to-add-a-prow-cluster.md

   * Obtain a kubeconfig for your cluster that refers to an user with admin permissions.

-  * Include your kubeconfig in our automation secrets, if you are not a Kubevirt CI maintainer you need to create an [issue on project-infra] with title `Add KubeVirtCI external provider <name>`, being `<name>` the name you want to use to identify your cluster, and with the [kubeconfig encrypted as described here] attached to the issue.
+  * Include your kubeconfig in our automation secrets:

+    * If you are not a Kubevirt CI maintainer you need to create an [issue on project-infra] with title `Add KubeVirtCI external provider <name>`, being `<name>` the name you want to use to identify your cluster, and with the [kubeconfig encrypted as described here] attached to the issue.
+    * If you are a CI maintainer you should:

+      * Decrypt the kubeconfig file attached to the issue.
+      * Decrypt the secrets in https://github.com/kubevirt/secrets and add the new kubeconfig in a new entry of the secrets named `<name>`.
+      * Encrypt the secrets and create a PR to https://github.com/kubevirt/secrets with the changed file.
+      * Once the PR is merged write a comment on the original issue saying that all is done and close it.

   * Create Prow jobs that extract the cluster kubeconfig from the automation secrets and defines as environment variables `KUBEVIRT_PROVIDER` set to `external`